-Your mental and physical health can be affected by loneliness, so try to look after yourself.
-If you are able, go for walks and move your body regularly.
+If you are able to, go for walks and move your body regularly.
 Eating well and keeping active can help maintain good well-being and can help you to relax more in your own company.

 Loneliness can be all-consuming and your days can blend into a never-ending, painful experience.
 Try to establish a routine: get up in the morning and have breakfast, spend time outside and speak to people where you can.

 Make new connections

 The simplest way to ease feelings of loneliness is to socialise more.
 This may sound obvious, but trying to reach out and meet new people can really change a life.
 Think if there is anything you’re particularly interested in; an activity group or class in your area that could help you meet new, like-minded people.

 Take a look at local volunteering opportunities.
 Volunteering is a great way to meet people and socialise, and helping others can make you feel good.
 Do It is a great place to start.